-As you can see the Fluroscan display shows the tuning for the FM band.
-The analog dial shows both FM and AM tuning.
+The Fluroscan display shows the tuning for the AM or FM bands depending upon AM or FM selector button is pushed.
+The analog dial shows both FM and AM tuning as well.
 The power output meter is also a Fluroscan display.
 Pioneer utilized a 3 gang FM tuning capacitor and quartz servo lock technology to create a very good FM tuner section.
 The Fluroscan FM display is backed up by a quartz crystal oscillator that provides a stable time base so that the correct numbers will always be displayed for a given frequency selection.
 The display is also 5 digits as opposed to many other manufacturers that used only four digits.
 Pioneer referred to all of this as their P.D.Q. or Pioneer Digital/Quartz tuning technology.

 The SX-3700 was a mid range receiver and had bigger brothers in the SX-3800 and the SX-3900.
 But, those receivers had more complicated designs and are more difficult to work on than the SX-3700.